ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ------

-==**Amazon EBS:**==
+==**AWS EBS:**==
     a. block-level ==storage device that you can attach to a single EC2 instance.==
     b.
 Is not a concurrently accessible storage
 	c.
 EBS volumes behave like raw, unformatted block devices.
 	d.
 EBS volumes that are attached to an instance are exposed as storage volumes that persist independently from the life of the instance.
 	e. is the persistent block storage volume.
 	f.
 It is mainly used as the root volume to store the OS of an EC2 instance.
 	g.
-To encrypt an EBS volume at rest, you can use AWS KMS customer master keys for the encryption of both the boot and data volumes of an EC2 instance.
+To encrypt an EBS volume at rest, you can use AWS KMS customer master keys(or Amazon managed keys) for the encryption of both the boot and data volumes of an EC2 instance
 	h. for high IOPS performance, SSD volumes are more suitable to use instead of HDD volumes.
 	i.
 SSD's are best for workloads with small, random I/O operations
 	j.
 HDD's are best for large, sequential I/O operations.
 	==k. provides lowest latency access compared to EFS==
 	l. ==does not store data redundantly across multiple AZs by default, unlike EFS.==
 	m. multi-attach feature  on EBS Provisioned IOPS io2 or io1 volumes, allows an EBS volume to be attached on multiple instances **within** an availability zone.
+	n.
+When you create an encrypted EBS volume and attach it to a supported instance type, Data at rest inside the volume,
+		All data moving between the volume and the instance, All snapshots created from the volume,
+		All volumes created from those snapshots are encrypted.
+	o.
+Snapshots occur asynchronously.
+The EBS volume can be used while the snapshot is in progress.

  **EBS type of Provisioned IOPS SSD(io1)** provides sustained performance for ==mission-critical== low-latency workloads.